lingthio/Flask-User/docs/source/porting_advanced.rst

     user.is_anonymous()      -->  user.is_anonymous
     user.is_active()         -->  user.is_active

-and we recommend upgrading Flask-Login only when needed.

 Python getters and setters
 --------------------------
 If you are unable to change property names, you can use Python's